What are contingency funds? And why should every family have them? Learn why contingency funds are the key to escaping paycheck to paycheck living!

-It’s called a sinking fund.
+They’re called contingency funds.
 It’s a genius (but uncomplicated) idea that prepares you for those nagging expenses that add to debt.

-Having an emergency fund is important, but it’s a bit different than a sinking fund.
+Emergency funds are important, but they’re a bit different from contingency funds.
 Emergency funds are good for covering expenses that come out of nowhere and can bankrupt you in no time.
-An emergency like a sudden layoff, an accident, or a surprising health discovery is different from annoying bills.
+Things like a sudden layoff, an accident, or a surprising health discovery are emergencies…which are different from annoying bills.

-The sinking fund method is an account (or a set of envelopes) that prepares you for expenses that pop up and give you a headache.
+Contingency funds are money in you keep in an account (or a set of envelopes) that’s set aside for specific expenses that pop up and give you a headache.
 Those once-per-year insurance bills.
 Unpredictable car repairs.
-Garbage bills that get paid every 3 months…though you can never remember exactly which month they’re due again.
+Garbage bills that get paid every 3 months…though you can never remember exactly which month they’re due.

 When those bills come in the mail, do you get a sense of dread in the pit of your stomach?
 Maybe you can cover this bill, but it will be a stretch.
 Or worse, it’s going to have to go on a credit card (again).

 Our preferred method is to have a separate checking account.
 We use Capital One 360 because they don’t charge fees.
-You don’t need direct deposits to keep the account free, either.
-The money is more out of sight out of mind, although we do have a debit card should we need to get to it.
-We avoid ATM fees by doing a cash advance on our debit card inside our local bank.
+(You don’t need direct deposits to keep the account free, either.)
+The best reason to open a separate account is because if you don’t use this account to pay regular bills, the money is out of sight, out of mind.

-If you choose the separate bank account sinking fund method, you’ll have to create “imaginary envelopes” for yourself.
+Once you open your new account, create “imaginary envelopes” for yourself.
 This is simple to do in a spreadsheet or a spiral bound notebook.
 We’ll talk more about this in a minute.

 - bills paid less often than monthly like trash or water

 - school or membership fees

 - car repair and maintenance (including tires and oil changes)